 While traveling with our groups, to any of the impact activities, our facilitators referred to us as family.
 They told us that all are welcome because the Dominicans love family.
 In addition, they further explained that mosquitoes also love us.
 All carried cans of insect repellent.
 Of course there are warnings about the Zika virus.
 We weren’t overly concerned, but it is good to take precautions.
 Each day before we ventured out we sprayed ourselves silly with Deet and carried on.
 Neither one of us got a single bite.
 That is… until we returned to Miami, got in our car that had been sitting for one week.
 Within the 1st hour I had six bites.
 Go figure!

 During our 3 days in the Dominican Republic, Fathom reports the following Reforestation results:

 “2,408 trees were planted.
 With time this will lead to more nutrient-rich soil, reduction in soil loss, improved localized air and water quality, an increase in localized biodiversity, and higher agricultural yields.”

-Abi getting to dig in the dirt and genuinely help with a worthwhile project was a good start to our 3 days in the Dominican Republic.
-But I must admit to having mixed thoughts on the concept of travel and volunteerism and I’m still thinking my way out of the box.
+Abi getting to dig in the dirt and genuinely help with a worthwhile project.
+It was a good start to our three days in the Dominican Republic.
+But I must admit to having mixed thoughts on the concept of travel and volunteerism.
+I’m still thinking my way out of the box.
 In the meantime, next up will be the stories of our time spent tearing strips of paper and sorting cocoa beans.
 Stay tuned!